fdg84/cart315/Process/journal.md

 I have been editing the webpage to get a better flow in the game, although there has been some glitches with the speech bot.
 I am troubleshooting the issues relating to this by adding time to each sentence so there is less overlap by the AI responses.
 Ultimately, there is a lot of work to do to clean up the prototype, but I feel confident that once done, this project could be a fun and interactive webpage to adapt for a larger concept.

+After receiving feedback during the pitch presentation in class, I think it would be good to include an extra narrative element to help guide the player during game play.
+I would also implement a changing color system for the background to indicate if the chosen text is more positive or negative (score-wise).
+This would help show the 'mood' of the text so that the player could realign their choices to aim for the best final haiku.
+Lastly, it would be interesting to use an actual AI for the Mother, so the player could converse with her in real time.

 # Class 13 - April 17, 2024